 SEPTA is a transportation staple in Philadelphia.
-However, anyone who has taken the rail line knows that parts of the concourse have become outdated and rundown over time.
+However, anyone who has taken the rail line knows that parts of the concourse have become outdated and rundown over time — it’s time for concourse upgrades.
 That’s why the city has begun giving SEPTA a $164 million facelift.

 Expected to be complete in 2020, SEPTA’s Center City Concourse Program will make significant upgrades to the underground pedestrian tunnel network that connects major transit stations beneath Center City Philadelphia.
 The multi-phase project will provide walkable connections and space for local shops and restaurants.
 The Lighting Practice developed a lighting design that promotes safety and visibility, highlights relocated murals, and positively enhances the commuter experience.